 Maryland Burglary Lawyer

 Each year around 37,000 breaking and entering crimes are reported throughout Maryland.
 Depending on the nature of the crime and the factual circumstances of each case, an individual convicted of burglary could be sentenced to up to 20 years of jail time.
 Consulting with an experienced and reputable Maryland criminal attorney will provide you with a better understanding of how to best fight your charge(s).
-Retaining qualified representation from a local attorney with knowledge of Maryland criminal statues, will take the burden of navigating the complex and harsh criminal justice system off of your shoulders.
+Retaining qualified representation from a Maryland burglary lawyer with knowledge of criminal statues, will take the burden of navigating the complex and harsh criminal justice system off of your shoulders.
+En Español.

 Maryland Burglary Law

 Burglary is a criminal offense that is sometimes referred to as trespassing, housebreaking, or B&E (breaking and entering).
 In the state of Maryland, the criminal offense of burglary is broken down into four different degrees.
 Fourth degree burglary is a misdemeanor under the Maryland criminal code, § 6-205(a)(b).
 The other burglary-related violations, degrees one through three, are all felonies.
 The varying degrees can also be broken into sub-categories, such as second-degree burglary/firearm.
 Furthermore, there are specific types of burglary which may be classified as a felony or misdemeanor under certain circumstances that must be met.
 Breaking and entering with explosives is one example of this.
 Depending on the severity of the crime and which degree of burglary you are accused of committing, the potential jail time will vary greatly if you are in fact convicted.